mallow42/WebJobs.Mongo/README.md

 ### Output binding

-Can be used to create multiple new documents.
+Example azure function that can be used to create multiple new documents.

 ```csharp
 public static async Task<IActionResult> InsertNewDocuments